NYPL-discovery/sierra-wrapper/README.md

 A basic node wrapper for the [III Sierra v3 API](https://sandbox.iii.com/docs/Content/titlePage.htm)

-The wrapper currently only supports:
+The wrapper currently supports:

 - Authorizing
 - Returning a single, multiple and range Bib records
 - Returning a single, multiple and range Item records
-- Returning item records beloning to a single Bib record
+- Returning item records belonging to a single Bib record

+In addition there are general methods that can be used to make any GET or POST
+request:

+-apiGet
+-apiPost

 More endpoint will be added as the need arises.